Electronic Access Agreement

 Notices of Fees and Changes: We may change fees and charges from time to time, and will give you prior notice of any changes.

-Third-Party Fees: You are responsible for any fees charged by Third Parties—for example, fees to either a sender or a recipient of an e-Transfer Transaction.
+Third Party Fees: You are responsible for any fees charged by Third Parties—for example, fees to either a sender or a recipient of an e-Transfer Transaction.

-Alerts.
+Alerts and In-App Messages.
 What they are and how to access them.

 Push Notifications: Certain Apps support push notifications which you can enable or disable on your Device.
 Even if push notifications are enabled, your ability to receive them may be affected by factors outside of our control, including your connectivity and whether your Device is turned off.